 description: Language-relevant neural circuits in cortex are vulnerable to developmental SMN deficiency.

-- target: Impaired Executive Functioning
+- target: Executive Dysfunction

 description: Disrupted synaptic development and circuit assembly affect executive-control networks.